lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 - `pfnUserCallback`:  The function that will be invoked when a message matches the criteria established by the `messageSeverity` and `messageType` fields.
   In our case, we just log the message with the proper logging level according to the `messageSeverity` parameter.

-Finally, going back to the constructor, we have everything we need in order to create the Vulkan instance.
+Finally, going back to the constructor, we have everything we need to create the Vulkan instance.
-In order to do so, we need to set up yet another structure: `VkInstanceCreateInfo`, which is defined as follows:
+To do so, we need to set up yet another structure: `VkInstanceCreateInfo`, which is defined as follows:

 - Structure type: `VK_STRUCTURE_TYPE_INSTANCE_CREATE_INFO`.
 - Next extension: In our case, the debug extension configuration structure or `NULL` if no validation is requested or supported.